 The layout of the Movable Do Disc

 The place of each diatonic scale tone is shown in a circle, dividing the octave in twelve semitones.
-The tones have each been given their own colour, suggesting the individual character of each tone in the scale, and clearly showing the shape of the scale and the position of the diatonic semitones between mi and fa, and ti and do, and of the tritone between fa and ti, the two leading tones in the scale.
+The tones (do, re, mi, fa, so, la, ti) have each been given their own colour, suggesting the individual character of each tone in the scale, and clearly showing the shape of the scale and the position of the diatonic semitones between mi and fa, and ti and do, and of the tritone between fa and ti, the two leading tones in the scale.
 The colours on the MDD have been drawn from The Teacher’s Handbook of the Tonic Sol-fa System by Alexander T. Cringan: “The object of a color-scale should be to convey, through the eye to the … Continue reading

 The Absolute Pitch Attachment